 37.2.10 "International Competition" means a Major or Recognised Event as defined by the Regulations or any other event designated as such by a Member National Authority.

-37.2.11 "Member National Authority" has the meaning set out in Article 1.1 of the World Sailing Constitution.
+37.2.11 "Member National Authority" has the meaning set out in the World Sailing Constitution.

 37.2.12 "Major Event Organisation" means any international multi-sport organisation that acts as the overall ruling body for any continental, regional or other International Competition.